JNLWH/CleaningDataAssignment/CodeBook.md

 ### Source Data

-The data sourced for this project is from the area of Wearable Computing, more specifically Human Activity Recognition Using Smartphones Data Set.
+The data sourced for this project is from the field of Wearable Computing, more specifically Human Activity Recognition Using Smartphones Data Set.
 It's collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description and datasets used in this project is available at the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ### Result Tables